-Overwatered Staghorn fern would be the one that looks dull and even faded; however, usually they are highly rated for its striking appearance with green foliage and shape like a deer horn.
+Overwatered Staghorn fern would be the one that looks dull and even faded; however, usually, they are highly rated for their striking appearance with green foliage and shape like a deer horn.

 You can grow it in a small pot and hang it on the wall as it is a type of indoor plant that needs the least maintenance.
 However, overwatered staghorn fern is one of the major causes of its death and fern turning yellow or brown.

 Read this article to find out how you can identify overwatered staghorn fern and ways to fix the issue.
 If you have specifically a Blue Star Fern, check our detailed guide.

 JUMP TO TOPIC

 - What Are the Problems of Overwatered Staghorn Fern?

 - How To Save An Overwatered Staghorn?

 What Are the Problems of Overwatered Staghorn Fern?